-We deserve to eat really well during the January Money Diet!
-Cooking at home is also a wonderful way to save significant dollars.
+Cooking at home and implementing frugal meal planning is a wonderful way to save significant dollars.

-I think you’ll be amazed at how much money you can save this month on food.
+I’m always amazed at how much money we can save on food when I plan ahead and shop for groceries strategically.
 With a little creativity and planning, cooking at home doesn’t need to be a lot more work.

 How to Get Started

-For inspiration, you might enjoy checking out the oddly-named but helpful search engine Recipe Puppy.
-You simply plug in the ingredients you have on hand, and Recipe Puppy provides recipes that match those ingredients.
+For inspiration, you might enjoy checking out Big Oven, which has over a million recipes you can access.
+Simply plug in the ingredients you have on hand, and you can browse all the recipes that match those ingredients.

 It’s usually more economical — and healthful — to plan meals using seasonal, regionally-grown produce.
 You might want to consult your grocery store’s website or weekly sale circular to plan meals based on what’s available at a reasonable price.
 Here in the U.S., for instance, citrus fruits, hard squash and root vegetables are generally in season during January.

-I keep a running list in a small notebook of dishes my family especially likes; then, when I’m low on inspiration I can review the list and get some ideas for sure-to-please meals.
+I keep a running list in a meal planning journal of dishes my family especially likes; then, when I’m low on inspiration I can review the list and get some ideas for sure-to-please meals.

 I’ve also collected a bunch of easy, family-friendly dinner recipes on this Dinners and Suppers Pinterest board.

 While you’re on Pinterest, check out my friend Kathleen’s boards at The Fresh Cooky.
-Her wholesome, easy, kid-friendly recipes are gems, and it’s easy to see why her account gets over 3 million views a month!
+Her wholesome, easy, kid-friendly recipes are gems, and it’s easy to see why her account gets millions of views a month!

 One dinner my family seems to consistently love is pizza.
 Back in the olden days I used to call for pizza delivery on a regular basis, but now I prepare a a big batch of pizza dough early in the month and freeze the extra rounds of dough.
 I remove the dough from the freezer and let it thaw in the refrigerator for 24 hours before pizza night, and after that it’s really easy to press the dough in a pan, add the toppings and bake.
 We can make a great, piping hot pizza with organic ingredients for less than $2.00 using this method.